 These core concepts are all you need to understand to begin modeling your processes in Argo Workflows.

-1. Batch processing and data ingest
+1. Batch processing and data ingestion

 2. Machine learning model training